Why are Resales Always More Expensive to Renovate?

 Design Tricks to Help You Save on Your Resale Renovation

-Have less built ins
+Have less built-ins

 We have mentioned it before - carpentry is often one of the costliest components in a renovation.
 One way of saving on your resale is simply cutting down on the amount of built-ins and opting for simpler finishes and more affordable, loose carpentry which you can switch out over time.

-Keep original features (if they aren't too worn out)
+Retain original features (if they aren't too worn out)

 As they say – ‘if it ain’t broke, don’t fix it’.
 If that parquet flooring or ceramic tiling looks decent and not too worn, keep it.
 Perhaps spend a little on repairing certain cracks or polishing things up, but you’ll save a lot on having to re-do everything again.

 Good design is also about knowing what your priorities are.
-Are you planning to stay for the long term, or moving out in a couple of years time?
+Are you planning to stay for the long term, or moving out in a couple of years?
 Based on that, determine the extent of works you require.
 If this isn’t your forever home just yet, perhaps consider skimping out on that luxurious (but pricey) marbled countertop, or major structural works which could add up to a sum.

-*Disclaimer: All renovation costs listed do not include furniture and appliances.
+*Note: All renovation costs listed do not include furniture and appliances.